Use Confluent Platform systemd Service Unit Files

 To update the logging directory path used by the default log4j files, update the LOG_DIR environment variable.

-For example, to change the log file directory for Confluent Control Center, you can set one of the following and restart Confluent Control Center:
+For example, to change the log file directory for Schema Registry, use one of the following commands, then restart Schema Registry:

 Follow the log

-To follow the log in real-time, run this command:
+To follow the log in real time, run the following command:

 sudo journalctl -f -u confluent-<component>